 How to Be Happy on Valentine’s Day (or Any Other Day)

 Now, I know at this point you’re probably thinking: “Yeah, right.
 I’m supposed to just ‘decide’ to be happy.
 It’s not that easy!”

 If you’re in the middle of a divorce and grieving the loss of your marriage, it may be really hard to “just be happy.”
 You don’t feel it.
 As a matter of fact, “being happy” is pretty much the LAST thing you feel like doing.

 If that’s not what you want, either because you’re overwhelmed by grief right now, or for some other reason, that’s okay!
 You don’t need to be happy just because it’s Valentine’s Day!

 Hundreds of thousands of other people on the planet are going to be grumpy, crabby, upset, angry, lonely etc. today.
 (And that, by the way, has nothing to do with the fact that it’s Valentine’s Day!
-There will always be a ton of unhappy people in the world every day.)
+There are tons of grumpy, crabby, upset and unhappy people in the world every day.)

 You don’t have to PRETEND to be anything today!
 As a matter of fact, pretending to be something you’re not generally only makes you feel worse.

 But if you actually WANT to be happy, no matter how you may be feeling right now, that’s a choice.
 What’s more, it’s a choice only you can make for yourself.